jasongrimes/silex-simpleuser/README.md

 Upgrading
 ---------

-If you're upgrading from a 1.x version, you'll need to migrate the database for version 2.0.
+If you're upgrading from 1.x,
+you'll need to update the database for version 2.0.
-Tools are provided to make this relatively painless.
+Tools are provided to make this database migration relatively painless.
 See [sql/MIGRATION.md](sql/MIGRATION.md) for details.

 Quick start example config